Joe Hunter (musician): Life and career

 Hunter was born in Jackson, Tennessee, to Vada Idona Hunter and John G. Hunter.
 His mother was a piano teacher and he started playing piano at an early age.
 At age 11, the family moved to Detroit.
 He was drafted into the army where he played in the jazz band alongside pianist Dwike Mitchell and drummer Elvin Jones.
 Hunter was influenced by the music of Art Tatum, Sergei Rachmaninoff, and Nat King Cole.
 After the service, he performed in Detroit jazz clubs and toured with The Midnighters.

 In 1958 he was recruited by Motown Records, at the time a newly founded label.
 He led the record label's studio band, The Funk Brothers, and was instrumental in recruiting many of its musicians, such as James Jamerson and later Earl Van Dyke.
 During his tenure at Motown he performed on many of the label's hits such as "Pride and Joy" by Marvin Gaye, "Heat Wave" and "Come and Get These Memories" by Martha and the Vandellas, "Do You Love Me" by The Contours, and "Way Over There" and "Shop Around" by The Miracles.

 He left Motown in 1964 and pursued a career as a freelance arranger and musician.
 Although his time with Motown and Funk Brothers was short, his keyboard playing was integral to the "Motown Sound".
 He left a lasting impression on future Motown session musicians and artists such as Stevie Wonder.

 After Motown, he continued to produce and arrange for various artists.
 He worked with record labels Golden World and Fortune and artists Bobby “Blue” Bland, Junior Parker, Edwin Starr, Jimmy Ruffin and others.
 He was involved with Pied Piper Productions, and he was affiliated with artists Dennis Edwards, The Hesitations, Freddy Butler and John Lee Hooker.

 In 1996 he authored an autobiography titled Musicians, Motown, and Myself: The Dawn of a New Sound.
 In 2002 the Funk Brothers, including Hunter, were featured in the documentary film Standing in the Shadows of Motown.
 The film highlighted the contribution of Motown's session musicians to the label's success and musical output.
 The soundtrack of the film won two Grammys and the Funk Brothers received a Grammy for Lifetime Achievement in 2004.
 From 2002 to 2007 several of the surviving Funk Brothers, including Hunter, toured as a musical group.

 In his later years, Hunter continued to perform as a musician in the Detroit area.
 He died of natural causes on February 2, 2007, at the age of 79.
 He was survived by his son Joe Hunter Jr., his daughter and grandchildren.
+He is buried in Detroit, Michigan at Mt.
+Olivet Cemetery.